Ajdev11/Cloudedge-AssetModules/README.md

- L database for the chat application. ene ttps://github.com/Ajdev11/cloudedgeMgt.githe db file to your prefer named db and update the database connection details accordingly.
+ tabase for the chat application. ene ttps://github.com/Ajdev11/cloudedgeMgt.githe db file to your prefer named db and update the database connection details accordingly.
 - Stayour web server, and you're ready to go 🚀